 Generally, the traditional process comprises the following steps:

-DTPer extracts the text from the original file and sends it to the Translator as a table, to know what original segment corresponds to what piece of the translation.
+DTPer extracts the text from the original file and sends it to the Translator as a table, to know which original segment corresponds to what piece of the translation.

 Translator translates on another column, preserving the original table format, as well as the formatting of certain words, i.e. which of them should be in italics, bold, underscored, and sends the table back to the DTPer.

 DTPer carefully copies and pastes, one by one, each block of text to their right place on the original file.
-Then, if the text has varied in size, DTPer makes the necessary adjustments.
-Next, s/he distills a PDF file, and sends it to the Translator.
+Then, if the text has changed in size, DTPer makes the necessary adjustments.
+Next, DTPer distills a PDF file, and sends it to the Translator.